ghoomfrog/kid/README.md

 + discord
 ```

 Module names are not the same as their filenames.
-Just like variable names, modules names can be of any type (`discord` here is of course just a string).
+Just like keys, module names can be of any type (`discord` here is of course just a string).
 But just like blobs, they also have length limits.

 Kid ensures that the same module is never included more than once in interlinked programs.